LDSSA/heroku-model-deploy/README.md

 Let's say that you have a custom transformer, called `MyCustomTransformer`, that is part of your pickled pipeline.
-In that case, you'll want to create a [python package](https://www.learnpython.org/en/Modules_and_Packages) from which you import the custom transformer, in both your traning and deployment code.
+In that case, you'll want to create a [python package](https://www.learnpython.org/en/Modules_and_Packages) from which you import the custom transformer, in both your training and deployment code.

 In our example, let's create the following package called `custom_transformers` by just creating a directory with the same name and putting two files inside of it so that it looks like this: